Dividend - frequently asked questions

 Full details can be found in the Plan explanatory booklet and terms and conditions.

 With effect from 6th April 2016 the 10% tax credit on dividends has been replaced with an individual annual tax free allowance of £5,000 across all dividend income, above which there is a tax liability.
+For the 2018/2019 tax year, this allowance has reduced to £2,000.
 For further information, please visit the HMRC.gov.uk website or view this publication released by HMRC.
 For queries about your own tax position, please speak to an independent tax advisor.

 Shareholders will receive one annual dividend confirmation giving details of their total dividends for the previous tax year.
 This is usually sent with the AGM mailing in March/April each year.